Key Takeaways

 3. Quad9 (9.9.9.9)

-Quad9 is a global network with over 150 locations.
+Quad9 is a global network operating 259 server clusters across 106 countries and.
 It is a standout for security.
 Quad9 blocks malicious domains (e.g., phishing and malware) using threat intelligence from over a dozen cybersecurity partners.
 It also supports DNSSEC, DoH, and DoT.

 Quad9 doesn’t log personally identifiable data, focusing on anonymized performance metrics.
-Its non-profit status, based in Switzerland, adds a layer of trust.
+Its non-profit status and Switzerland-based presence add a layer of trust.

 Addresses: